High-dimensional Functional Graphical Model Structure Learning via Neighborhood Selection Approach: Methodology

-There are three tuning parameters that need to be chosen to implement our algorithm: the group lasso penalty parameter, $\lambda_n$, in~\eqref{eq:loss-lasso}; the number of basis functions used for dimension reduction, $M$; and the thresholding parameter from~\eqref{eq:nbg-set-est}, $\epsilon_n$.
-While a nonzero thresholding parameter $\epsilon_n$ is needed for theoretical guarantees in Theorem~\ref{thm:nb-edge-recov-fix} and Theorem~\ref{thm:nb-edge-recov-data-driven}, in practice it can be set to zero.
-The number of basis functions $M$ can be selected using 5-fold cross-validation, similar to the procedure in~\citet{Qiao2015Functional}.
-In Section~\ref{sec:thm-prop}, the theoretical guarantees require a choice for the penalty parameter $\lambda_n$; however, this value depends on population parameters that are unknown in practice.
-Here, we give a practical procedure for choosing $\lambda_n$.
+There are three tuning parameters that need to be chosen to implement our algorithm: the number of basis functions used for dimension reduction, $M$; the thresholding parameter from~(13), $\epsilon_n$; and the group lasso penalty parameter $\lambda_n$ in~(12).
+We now discuss how to choose them in practice.